bearkerb/tp/docs/UserGuide.md

 # Welcome to EstateMate User Guide!

 <p>
-EstateMate (EM) is a <strong>desktop application for managing contacts, optimized for use via a Command Line Interface</strong>
-(CLI) while still having the benefits of a Graphical User Interface (GUI).
+EstateMate (EM) is a <strong>desktop application</strong> for managing contacts, designed to be <strong>fast and efficient</strong> using keyboard shortcuts, while still offering the convenience of a click-based interface.
-If you can type fast, EstateMate can get your contact management tasks done faster than traditional GUI apps.
+If you can type fast, EstateMate can get your contact management tasks done faster than traditional mouse-only apps.
 </p>

 --------------------------------------------------------------------------------------------------------------------